 You can manage an SSL certificate that is set in the web browser when you use the ISM GUI.

-4.7.1 Deployment of SSL Server Certificates
+4.7.1 Deployment of SSL Certificates

-When using an SSL server certificate issued by an authentication authority concerning security, follow the procedure below to set it.
+When using an SSL certificate issued by an authentication authority for security reasons, follow the procedure below to set it.